-Double layer capacitance – Electrochemistry, Battery & Corrosion – Application Note 21Latest updated: May 6, 2020
+Measurements of double layer capacitance – Battery – Corrosion – Application Note 21Latest updated: August 31, 2021

 In this application note, the electrical double layer of an iron electrode in acidic media is investigated.
 The capacitance is determined by both Electrochemical Impedance Spectroscopy (EIS) and Cyclic Voltammetry (CV) techniques.
 For the EIS data, the ZFit and the pseudo capacitance tools are used to automate the capacitance calculation from an R/Q circuit.